 Try this if you have access to steps https://fitnessworldexplorer.com/step-up-your-fat-loss-with-step-running/

 My last stay at home fitness tip is, keep moving forwards, I have seen home training work incredibly well for many different people.

 Evaluating progress, changing things if it helps motivation, and avoiding any distractions is going to be key.

-The reason I said to start with 3 set times a week as a process goal, is just to get started with something achievable, the sense of achievement can then help you push on.
+The reason I said to start with 3 set times a week as a process goal, is just to get started with something achievable.
+The sense of achievement will then help you push on.

 Evaluate how things start for you and modify your home workout strategy.